 Keep a look out for their clients branding successes such as: Kapiti, Tiger Beer, Glow, Nescafé, Merula, UEFA Champions League and Maison Blanc, all of which are exemplary.

-I thought that it was only fair, that having researched thousands of studios to bring you this article on award winning packaging and branding agencies, that I insert a cheeky little advert for myself – so here we have Design Intellect (aka Matt Clarke).
+We thought that it was only fair that having researched thousands of studios to bring you this article on the top 50 award winning packaging design and branding agencies, that we’d insert a cheeky little advert for ourselves – Design Intellect.

 Are they on LSD?
 Never seen a red dragon in my life or a green one for that matter :-) Another independent global agency with offices spread in 8 locations around the world.
 Awards aside (as they have won plenty), is the volume of work displayed on their website as once you get past the initial 15 case studies then there are hundreds of projects on their website (322 at the last count), look out for Tropicana, Lafarge, Vittel, STA Travel, London Stock Exchange, Douwe Egberts, Kingsmill, Greenall’s London Dry Gin, Carte d'Or, Casio, Ebay, AC Nielsen, and, and, and the list goes on…